Judicial review in the United States: Early State Supreme Court cases

-Statements by the framers of the Constitution regarding judicial review

 Constitutional Convention

 During the debates at the Constitutional Convention, the Founding Fathers made a number of references to the concept of judicial review.
 The greatest number of these references occurred during the discussion of the proposal known as the Virginia Plan.
 The Virginia Plan included a "council of revision" that would have examined proposed new federal laws and would have accepted or rejected them, similar to today's presidential veto.
 The "council of revision" would have included the president along with some federal judges.
 Several delegates objected to the inclusion of federal judges on the council of revision.
 They argued the federal judiciary, through its power to declare laws unconstitutional, already had the opportunity to protect against legislative encroachment, and the judiciary did not need a second way to negate laws by participating in the council of revision.
 For example, Elbridge Gerry said federal judges "would have a sufficient check against encroachments on their own department by their exposition of the laws, which involved a power of deciding on their constitutionality.
 In some states the judges had actually set aside laws, as being against the constitution.
 This was done too with general approbation."
 Luther Martin said: "[A]s to the constitutionality of laws, that point will come before the judges in their official character.
 In this character they have a negative on the laws.
 Join them with the executive in the revision, and they will have a double negative."
 These and other similar comments by the delegates indicated that the federal courts would have the power of judicial review.

 Other delegates argued that if federal judges were involved in the law-making process through participation on the council of revision, their objectivity as judges in later deciding on the constitutionality of those laws could be impaired.
 These comments indicated a belief that the federal courts would have the power to declare laws unconstitutional.